 As a parent, you are constantly cleaning, picking up, and doing laundry.
 But now, your house is on the market, buyers are coming in an hour!
 What do you do?
 Read about some ideas to stage a house to sell with kids.

-1. First, Stage Your Whole House as “Child Neutral” as Possible
+?
+Do I need to Stage the Whole House as “Child Neutral” as Possible?

 Who are the home buyers for my home?
 Check out this video by the National Association Of Realtors (NAR) on the 2018 Profile of Home Buyers and Sellers

 ?
 How many Buyers Have Children Under 18 Yrs of Age?

 According to the NAR 2018 Profile of Home Buyers, only 34% of home buyers have children.
 This means that 66% of the buyers looking at your home will not have children under 18 years of age.
 This is why it is important to neutralize the children’s room.